ubuntu-flutter-community/settings/README.md

 ![](.github/images/wip.gif)

-The goal of this project is to provide the core of the Ubuntu operating system with Flutter.
+The goal of this project is to build the heart of the Ubuntu operating system with Flutter.
-We want to use modern design but also use common patterns to desktop operating systems.
+We use modern but also use common patterns known on desktop operating systems.

-Packages that we already use or plan to user are:
+Packages that we already use or plan to use are:

 - [gsettings.dart](https://github.com/canonical/gsettings.dart)
 - [bluez.dart](https://github.com/canonical/bluez.dart)